Skip to main content

 In memory of Kathy, who blessed our Yoga in Action community and beyond with her gifts of love, compassion and generosity.
 Kathy’s desire to teach to the Yoga and Cancer community was sparked by her genuine calling to make a difference in the lives of others.
 We have so much gratitude for her kindness and beautiful way of teaching- a gift to her students and to everyone around her.
 Kathy’s spirit will forever be in our hearts.

-Many thanks to our Host Locations, YIA Allies and Sponsors
+Many thanks to our Host Locations, YiA Allies and Partners

 Powered by Firespring